foundriesio/docs/source/reference-manual/linux/building-sdk.rst

   SDK has been successfully set up and is ready to be used.
   Each time you wish to use the SDK in a new shell session, you need to source the environment setup script e.g.

-After the installation, the resultant folder has the ``sysroots`` for the host and target architecture.
+After installation, the resultant folder has the ``sysroots`` for the host and target architecture.
 It also contains the script used to setup the environment to work with the SDK:

 .. prompt:: text